Skip to content

 The Difference Between Street Heroin and Pure Heroin

 Heroin is one of the most easily accessed illicit drugs in the United States, second only to marijuana.
-But the heroin you might be able to get from a local drug dealer is much different from the heroin you’d get in a Vancouver clinic.
+But the heroin you might be able to get from a local drug dealer is much different from the heroin you’d get in a Canadian clinic.
 Street heroin is unpredictable in two ways: its overall strength and potentially dangerous additives.
 Drug dealers will often cut their heroin to stretch profits.

 Typically they use inert substances like baking soda, cornstarch, sugar, talcum powder, or powdered milk.
 However, even some of these are dangerous because they can clump up and cause clotting when the substance is injected.
 Dealers may also include over-the-counter medicines, caffeine, and even rat poison in some cases.
 This weakens the effect of the heroin and users can get used the diluted drug.
 Then, when they get a new batch of purer heroin, they take a very high dose.